melihsahtiyan/social_media_app/README.md

 ---

+# Cloudinary

+Cloudinary is a Software-as-a-Service (SaaS) solution that provides a comprehensive cloud-based platform for image and video management.

+1. It offers on-the-fly transformation capabilities, allowing effortless resizing, cropping, and altering of media assets.
+2. Its robust CDN (Content Delivery Network) ensures optimal delivery speed and performance for your media.
+3. It provides advanced AI capabilities for automatic tagging, categorization, and moderation of images and videos.

+---

 # MongoDB Atlas

 We use _MongoDB Atlas_ for our database.
 For a guide on getting started with _MongoDB_, check out this [docs](https://www.mongodb.com/docs/atlas/getting-started/).